pytorch/pytorch/.ci/docker/README.md

 * `common` -- scripts used to execute individual Docker build stages
 * `ubuntu` -- Dockerfile for Ubuntu image for CPU build and test jobs
 * `ubuntu-cuda` -- Dockerfile for Ubuntu image with CUDA support for nvidia-docker
+* `ubuntu-rocm` -- Dockerfile for Ubuntu image with ROCm support

 ## Usage